-The proposed quantum network can be understood in terms of information theory.
-Modern information theory began with Shannon and Weaver, who defined information as the power to the base two of the number of choice options as a power of two (Shannon & Weaver, 1949).
-By this logic, a choice between two physical options is one bit of information because two is two to the power of one, and a choice between four options is two bits because four is two to the power of two.
+Modern information theory began with Shannon and Weaver, who defined information as the power to the base two of the number of choice options (Shannon & Weaver, 1949).
+By this definition, a choice between two physical options is one bit of information because two is two to the power of one, and a choice between four options is two bits because four is two to the power of two.
 By this logic, two to the power of eight, or 256 is 8 bits or one byte.
 Equally a choice of one option, which is no choice at all, is zero bits.
 Processing was then defined as changing information, i.e. the event of making a new choice.

-A bit as the choice between two physical states means that while a physical state can be seen as a bit, by information theory it holds no information at all in itself as it is just one way.
-A book can “contain” information but in itself has zero information because it is fixed in one way.
-This seems wrong but it isn’t, as hieroglyphics no-one can decipher indeed contain no information.
-Writing only gives information when a reader decodes it, and that depends entirely on the decoding context, e.g. reading every 10th letter of a book, as in a secret code, gives a different message with different information.
+Hence while the choice between two states is one bit, according to information theory a physical state in itself has no information at all because it is just one way.
+A book “contains” information but has zero information in itself because, being physical, it is fixed in one way.
+This may seem wrong but it isn’t, as hieroglyphics no-one can decipher do indeed contain no information.
+A book only gives information when a reader decodes it and that depends entirely on the decoding context, so reading every 10th letter of a book, as in a secret code, gives a different message with different information.

-Information only emerges from a physical state when an observer is added.
-When we store information as a set of physical states in a book or database the same applies – those states in themselves contain no information at all.
-But when one writes a book in English say, that language is the encoding context that allows communication.
+It follows that information only emerges from a physical state when an observer is added.
+The same applies to information in a book or database – the states in themselves contain no information at all until read.
+If one writes a book in English say, that language is the encoding context that allows communication.
 The receiver can only extract the information the sender put in if they know the encoding context.

-Since processing is defined as creating information, writing a book is processing, as one can write it in many ways, and reading a book is also processing, as one can read in many ways, but the book itself, being just one way and no other, is empty of information.
-So information doesn’t exist without a reader to decode it by a series of dynamic events not static physical states.
+If processing is defined as creating information, writing a book is processing, as one can write it in many ways, and reading a book is also processing, as one can read in many ways, but the physical book itself, being just one way and no other, is empty of information.
+Information stored as physical states doesn’t exist without a reader to decode it by a series of dynamic events.
 By Shannon and Weaver’s definition, processing is the dynamic means by which static information is encoded and decoded so the information in a physical book literally doesn’t exist until an observer decodes it.